-- Attend live, monthly Connections Meetings with your ST. - Attend live, real-time virtual classroom synchronous sessions as required. - Attend all applicable support sessions (e.g..
-English Language instruction/tutoring, MTSS tutoring, or counseling sessions) as requested by CCS staff. - Scholars taking high school courses that qualify for "A-G" requirements will engage in at least one hour per week per high school subject of interactive instruction and/or academic tutoring/advising. - Upload a body of work, assignments, and other educational experiences to the digital portfolio application. - At a minimum, work approximately one (1) hour per subject or up to six (6) hours per day.
+- Attend live, monthly Connections Meetings with your ST. - Attend live, real-time virtual classroom synchronous sessions as required. - Attend all applicable support sessions (e.g. designated English Language Development tutoring for English learners, MTSS intervention tutoring, or counseling sessions) as requested by CCS staff. - Scholars taking high school courses that qualify for "A-G" requirements will engage in at least one hour per week per high school subject of interactive instruction and/or academic tutoring/advising. - Upload a body of work, assignments, and other educational experiences to the digital portfolio application. - At a minimum, work approximately one (1) hour per subject or up to six (6) hours per day.
 The amount of time a scholar spends per subject will vary based on individual scholar strengths. - Complete the assignments according to the curriculum pacing guidelines and/or personalized learning plan and reach out to your ST with questions to ensure success. - Do your own work.
 Do not plagiarize.
 All scholars are required to follow and be aware of the Academic Dishonesty Plagiarism Policy. - Be an active and engaged learner.
 Create a daily schedule to ensure all assigned work is completed.
 Complete work every school day and adhere to the attendance policy. - Proactively communicate with teachers, counselors, and administration as needed.
-Respond to all communication within 24 hours. - If technical difficulties arise with CCS-issued computers, contact the IT Department immediately to resolve the issue. - If a scholar participates in extracurricular activities, the scholar is expected to maintain coursework and submit a body of work, based on assignments, on time. - Notify the Records Department within five (5) business days if there is a change of address, phone or email. - Be respectful and follow the CCS ARTIC values in interactions with fellow scholars, learning coaches, faculty, and staff. - Participate in the required internal benchmark assessments, and all state testing, e.g. CAASPP, and the Physical Fitness Test (PFT), if applicable.
+Respond to all communication within 24 hours. - If technical difficulties arise with CCS-issued computers, contact the IT Department immediately

+- to resolve the issue. - If a scholar participates in extracurricular activities, the scholar is expected to maintain coursework and submit a body of work, based on assignments, on time. - Notify the Records Department within five (5) business days if there is a change of address, phone or email. - Be respectful and follow the CCS ARTIC values in interactions with fellow scholars, learning coaches, faculty, and staff. - Participate in the required internal benchmark assessments, and all state testing, e.g. CAASPP, and the Physical Fitness Test (PFT), if applicable. - California Education Code (CEC) § 51225.7 requires each 12th grade scholar's completion and submission of a FAFSA or CADAA unless the scholar is determined to be exempt or an opt-out form is completed by a legally emancipated scholar, a scholar who is 18 years or older, a legal guardian, or parent, or a local educational agency on a scholar's behalf.